Owning a controller is a must today, even if you are a PC gamer!

 - No wireless support – A lack of Bluetooth connectivity may be a problem for those who like connecting their PC to a TV set for some games.
 There is a wireless version of this controller, too, but it comes with a somewhat higher price tag.

 - Design – While it borrows the overall ergonomic exterior from the DualShock 4, the G3w’s frontal design is eye-catching, but not necessarily in a good way.
-The plastic definitely looks and feels good, but the intense colors and the clashing of the prominent red and blue highlights are far from subtle.
+The plastic definitely looks and feels good, but the intense colors and the clashing of the prominent red and blue highlights are far from unnoticeable.

 - Affordable solution